UoB-COMSM0110/2024-group-18/README.md

     <a href="https://miro.com/app/board/uXjVNv7hy3o=/?share_link_id=24285523794" target="_blank">Miro</a>
     (Figure 3) and
     <a href="https://docs.google.com/document/d/1oLEtyGP2DT71ntCW57uqrKU6U0Af0hguWeTmZLABD5E/edit?usp=sharing"Docs target="_blank">Docs</a>
     to brainstorm two initial game ideas.
-We wanted to incorporate a 'Tenet'-inspired theme into our game, reflecting our shared interest in Nolan's cinematic exploration of time.
+We knew we wanted to include some sort of time travel element.
+As none of us had experience in Processing, we conducted a series of feasibility studies.
+This helped us be confident that certain ideas were possible.

+TODO: include GIFs of feasibility studies.

+  One of these feasibility studies evolved into a playable prototype, and we were able to perform user testing.
+This was a game where a user could "skip back" in time at will - allowing themselves to repair damage or avoid death.
+Unfortunately, users found it to be "complicated" and "hard to understand what to do."
+We discussed various ways to mitigate this with User Interface design.
+Eventually, we took a vote and made the difficult decision to pivot to a new version of the time travel concept, which, based on user testing of our <a href="https://www.youtube.com/watch?v=U_D2pebtMJo" target="_blank">paper prototype</a>, we determined that users would be better able to understand with minimal hints.

+TODO: include paper prototype GIF.

   For the game genre, our group gravitated towards platforms (similar to Mario) and puzzle problem-solving genres, creating a consensus for a game that marries these genres with a Tenet-style narrative twist.
-During week 3 of designing paper prototypes of the two ideas, Dr. Benette provided feedback and observed similarities between our concept and the Steam game
+During week 3 of designing paper prototypes of the ideas, Dr. Bennett provided feedback and observed similarities between our concept and the Steam game
     <a href="https://store.steampowered.com/app/1416720/Brain_Games/" target="_blank">Braid</a>.
-    This feedback propelled us towards Idea 2, as demonstrated by our
-    <a href="https://www.youtube.com/watch?v=U_D2pebtMJo" target="_blank">paper prototype</a>,
-    which intrigued us with its potential for innovative gameplay mechanics.
-Thus, effective collaborative tools setup, a weekly time and place decided, and paper prototyping allowed quality ideation processes, preparing us to innovate further by looking at stakeholder planning next.
+    This further fueled this idea, which intrigued us with its potential for innovative gameplay mechanics.

+    With our collaborative tools setup, a weekly time and place decided, and a paper prototype in hand, we evaluated our stakeholders.
 </p>